krkn-chaos/cerberus/README.md

 ### Bring your own checks
 Users can add additional checks to monitor components that are not being monitored by Cerberus and consume it as part of the go/no-go signal.
 This can be accomplished by placing relative paths of files containing additional checks under custom_checks in config file.
 All the checks should be placed within the main function of the file.
 If the additional checks need to be considered in determining the go/no-go signal of Cerberus, the main function can return a boolean value for the same.
+Having a dict return value of the format {'status':status, 'message':message} shall send signal to Cerberus along with message to be displayed in slack notification.
 However, it's optional to return a value.
 Refer to [example_check](https://github.com/openshift-scale/cerberus/blob/master/custom_checks/custom_check_sample.py) for an example custom check file.

 ### Alerts